sekaiproject/ponscripter-fork/README.ponscripter.txt

 /---------------------------------------------------------------------
 |  h_ligate <string>, <int>
+|  h_ligate <string>, <string>
 |  h_ligate <string>, remove
 |  h_ligate <predefined set>

 Additional shortcuts/ligatures can be defined (or existing shortcuts undefined) using the h_ligate command.

-The first two forms of this command manage individual shortcuts / ligatures.
-The <string> is the text to replace, and the <int> is the Unicode character to use in its place, or the token "remove" (without quotation marks) to unmap the replacement.
+The first two forms of this command define shortcuts/ligatures: the first <string> is the text to replace, and the second argument is either the Unicode number of the character to use instead, or a string of which the first character is taken to be the desired replacement.
 For example, to define the standard fi/fl ligatures, use

   h_ligate "fi", 0xfb01
   h_ligate "fl", 0xfb02

 Where multiple replacements begin with the same substring, define the shortest first, or the longer options will never be used.

+If the second parameter is the bareword "remove" (without quotation marks), any defined ligature/shortcut for the first parameter will be undefined.

 Some built-in sets define the shortcuts I personally use.
 The following commands exist: